tytydraco/yessleep/out/Someone_planted_a_garden_in_my_backyard_without_my_knowledge.md

 Fire caught on the surrounding vegetation, quickly spreading.

 I turned around, and I crawled, making lefts all the way.
 The fire must’ve spread in another direction.
-Otherwise, I might’ve have died in there.
+Otherwise, I might’ve died in there.

 The screaming I heard behind me was pretty bad; it mingled with the whistling I’d heard before, creating a new song.